 www.priv.gc.ca(opens to external site)

-Regulatory bodies and agencies provide alternative sources of consumer information and have offices that handle specific complaints.
+Regulatory bodies and agencies provide alternative sources of consumer information and have offices that manage specific complaints.

 427 Laurier Avenue West,